smasongarrison/D3mirt/README.md

 within-multidimensional, i.e., that the items describe more than one dimension.

+Regarding vectors, the angle of the vector arrows indicates what traits, located along the orthogonal axes in the model, an item can be said to describe (Reckase, 2009, 1985, Reckase & McKinley, 1991).
+For instance, in a two-dimensional space, an item is *unidimensional* if its item vector arrow is at $0°$ with respect to one of the axes in the model, and $90°$ with respect to the other.
+Such an item only describes a singular trait.
+In contrast, an item is *within-multidimensional* if its item vector arrow is oriented at $45°$ in relation to the axes in the model.
+Such an item describes both traits in the model equally well.
+The same criteria is extended to the three-dimensional case.

 The DMIRT approach uses two types of item models, dependent on item type.
 If dichotomous items are used, the analysis is based on the two-parameter logistic model (2PL).
 If polytmous items are used, the